The First Chang Dynasty: Ratings

 In its original broadcast, "The First Chang Dynasty" was seen by approximately 2.61 million Americans and achieved a 1.3/4 in the 18-49 demographic.
 It ranked fourth in its time slot behind the season finales of Grey's Anatomy and Person of Interest and an episode of Touch.
 The episode was the second of three episodes of Community aired that night, with an episode of 30 Rock placed between "Digital Estate Planning" and this episode and "Introduction to Finality" following it.

 Reviews

 The episode received mostly positive reviews from critics.
 In a joint review of the final three episodes, Emily VanDerWerff of The A.V.
 Club gave the episode an A−, praising its use of the tropes of heist movies and the emotional climax of Troy's departure.
 Robert Canning of IGN gave the episode 9 out of 10, denoting an "amazing" episode; he appreciated that the show provided closure for several storylines and enjoyed seeing Chang's regime and the study group's caper.
+Canning praised the focus on Chang following his relatively minor role throughout the season.
 Alan Sepinwall of Uproxx praised the episode as the best of the three final episodes in terms of humor and appreciated the show's handle of the tropes and style of caper films, though he thought Chang's arc was still weak.